Comfort women: Philippines

+Lila Pilipina together with the Malaya Lolas (Free grandmothers) took legal actions against Japan.
+These groups also ask the Philippine government to back their claims against the Japanese government.
+These groups have taken legal actions against Japan.
+Malaya Lolas had attempted to go to Tokyo to file a suit in the Japanese courts.
+Still, according to the Japanese government, the lolas themselves could not file a lawsuit due to international law stating that the lolas need to be represented by the Philippine government.
+In 2004 the Malaya Lolas filed a cause, Vinuya et al. v.
+Executive Secretary et al., asking for the support of the Philippine government in pursuing a petition for compensation in the Japanese courts.
+A decision was made on April 28, 2010, supporting the Philippine government.
+As of August 2014, after failing in legal action against their own government to back their claims, they planned to take the case the UN Committee on the Elimination of Discrimination against Women and Children (CEDAW).

 These groups have made demonstrations in front of the Japanese embassy in Manila on many occasions, and have given testimonies to Japanese tourists in Manila.
+The Filipino news channel ABS-CBN has done interviews with the surviving lolas to bring awareness to the experience of lolas under the Japanese occupation and to remind people that Japan's crimes were not committed that long ago and should not be forgotten.

 Similar to the Korean grandmothers, Filipino "Lolas" have their own Grandmother house with a collection of their testimonies.
 Also two of them have published two autobiographic books: Comfort Woman: Slave of Destiny by Rosa Henson and The Hidden Battle of Leyte: The Picture Diary of a Girl Taken by the Japanese Military by Remedios Felias.
 This second book was written in the 1990s, after Lila Filipina was formed.

-In Bulacan, there is an empty villa house Bahay na Pula which was seized by Japanese soldiers during WWII and had been used as a comfort station where Filipino women were raped and held as comfort women.
+In Bulacan, there is an empty villa house Bahay na Pula (meaning Red House in English) which was seized by Japanese soldiers during WWII and had been used as a comfort station where Filipino women were raped and held as comfort women.
 The Bahay na Pula is seen as a memorial to the forgotten Filipino comfort women in the Philippines.

 On December 8, 2017, the 'Filipina Comfort Women' statue by artist Jonas Roces was installed in Baywalk, Roxas Boulevard in Manila.
-About four months later, the statue was removed by government officials due to a "drainage improvement project" along the Baywalk, and it has not been put back since.
+About four months later, the statue was removed by government officials due to a "drainage improvement project" along the Baywalk.
+It was later declared missing in 2019 when the statue artist Jonas Roces failed to deliver the statue for its reinstallation at the Baclaran Church.

+In 2019, a similar memorial statue in a Catholic-run shelter for the elderly and the homeless in San Pedro, Laguna was removed only two days after it was unveiled to the public.
+The bronze statue of a young woman with fists resting on her lap was removed without explanation and notice.
+The move came after the Japanese embassy complained.